The best for everyone, the best from everyone. We have faith in our future.

 “With God all things are possible.”Matthew 19:26

-We provide many opportunities throughout school to enable our students to explore the Christian Faith, develop their understanding of God and their relationship with Him, and support children of other faiths in theirs.
+We are dedicated to developing a strong Christian Ethos and nurturing our students in the Christian faith, develop their understanding of God and their relationship with Him, and support children of other faiths in theirs.
 We encourage students through our faith programme to think through their own faith and approach to God, their consideration and tolerance of other people, their helpfulness, and their own understanding of themselves.
-From Assemblies, collective worship, Form time personal development programme, student fellowship, Religious Studies curriculum and the great festivals of the Christian year to community events, charity fund-raising, Academy extra-curricular activities and links with local Churches, students are encouraged to nurture and value their relationships with family, friends and others by demonstrating mutual respect and positive attitudes or by supporting when someone when they really need it, even if this is just a kind word or smile.
+From Assemblies, collective worship, Form time personal development programme, student fellowship, Religious Studies curriculum and the great festivals of the Christian year to community events, charity fund-raising, extra-curricular activities and links with local Churches, students are encouraged to nurture and value their relationships with family, friends and others by demonstrating mutual respect and positive attitudes, or by supporting someone when they really need it, even if this is just a kind word or smile.

 Students are taught to take pride in the Academy community, to take responsibility for their attendance, punctuality and learning, be respectful, wear their uniform with pride and strive for excellence in every lesson.

 The Academy Pastoral Team as a whole delivers outstanding care to our students and their families, especially during difficult times.
 We aim to go the ‘extra mile’ to ensure that students and families know they are cared for.
 The Chaplain provides pastoral support which includes bereavement counselling to both students and staff.
 If anyone (staff, students or their families) needs prayer you can email our Chaplain and request this privately through the email [email protected].
 It is important that everyone feels valued and cared for and feedback tells us that students and their families appreciate the lengths that the Academy goes to in order to provide support where it is needed and at the right time.
 We are a family and relationships are the beating heart of the Academy.
 We regard this as the key foundation for our distinctive Christian atmosphere.

 Students at St Anne’s spend their time studying the key beliefs, teachings and practices of Christianity, Islam and Sikhism.
 As they progress through Key Stage 3, students consider the philosophy of religion and apply their knowledge and understanding of these different religious beliefs to a variety of ethical and philosophical questions.
 They learn about the world around them, how to analyse and evaluate scripture, how to justify their own opinions and to disagree with others respectfully.

-All Key Stage 4 students are given the opportunity to discuss and debate the ethical issues affecting 21st century Britain and how religious believers react to these issues.
-Key Stage 4 students are also given the opportunity to complete the full Religious Studies GCSE as one of their options.
+Key Stage 4 students are given the opportunity to complete the full Religious Studies GCSE as one of their options.
 Those students who choose this path will complete the Eduqas Route A Specification – which has a focus on Christianity and Islam.
 All Key stage 4 students also complete the Archbishop Young Leaders award as part of their Personal development curriculum.

-Students engage well during Assemblies and Form Time activities, participating in a daily act of worship led by the Academy Chaplain.
-The Academy celebrates key events in the Christian calendar with Assemblies led by the local Reverend at Christmas and Easter.
+Students engage well during Assemblies and Form Time Personal Development activities, participating in a daily act of worship provided by the Academy Chaplain.
+The Academy celebrates the great festivals in the Christian calendar with Assemblies led by the local Reverend at Christmas and Easter.